saleor/saleor.io-learn/product/fetching-products.md

 export default Home
 ```

-As a result when navigating to `localhost:3000/` you should see a grid of product names as shown below:
+As a result when navigating to `localhost:3000/`, you should see a grid of product names as shown below:

 > **IMAGE**

-Additionally, we can standarise the structure for each Next.js page with a fixed layout using the following component:
+Additionally, we can standardize the structure for each Next.js page with a fixed layout using the following component:

 ```tsx
 // components/Layout.tsx